ryasmi/Scorebook/README.md

 **Contributing**
 Please make contributions by [forking](https://github.com/ryansmith94/Scorebook/fork "/fork") the project and creating a [pull-request](https://github.com/ryansmith94/Scorebook/pull/new/master "/pull-request").
 Other contributions include maintaining the [Wiki](https://github.com/ryansmith94/Scorebook/wiki "/wiki") and [issues](https://github.com/ryansmith94/Scorebook/issues?state=open "/issues").

+Also if you have used this library, [email me](mailto:ryansmith@boun.cr) and tell me how you have used it becayse I'd like to provide links to showcase your projects :smile:.

 # Documentation
 ## 1 Installation
 ### 1.1 Browser